Floss McPhee: Characterisation

 Floss is characterised as a "naturally gregarious" woman.
 Floss is kind and "would open her purse for anyone" in need.
 Profiling the character in the book Home and Away – Official Collector’s Edition, Andrea Black wrote "a carnival worker, Floss was Summer Bay's resident psycic."
 Writers created an on-screen partnership between Floss and her husband Neville McPhee (Frank Lloyd).
 Together they play the part of retired residents of Summer Bay's caravan park and continue their thirty-five year marriage.
 They have been described by the show's publicity team as "thoroughly devoted, although constantly bickering."
 Neville is more "stingy" in comparison to the kind Floss.
 This leads the pair to have quarrels but their love for each other ensures they always make up quickly.
 In the official "Home and Away Annual", author Kesta Desmond wrote that the source of Floss and Neville's constant bickering was money problems, but noted that a long marriage proved their love for each other.
 In their backstory Floss and Neville once toured the carnival circuit.
 The show's producers told author James Oram that "to people who don't know them, it seems as if they are always bickering, but they both thoroughly enjoy their arguments.
 In their own way, they are devoted to one another."
 Lloyd enjoyed working with Kennelly on creating the partnership between their characters.
 He told Oram that Kennelly is "an absolutely marvelous lady and a superb actress.
 We hit it off right from the word go and had some wonderful times."

 Kennelly became concerned that the characters of Floss and Neville were not being developed by the show's production team.
 She noted that writers never explored Floss' life in the carnival and instead chose to focus more on the younger characters.
 Ten months into working on the show, Kennelly and Lloyd were told that their contracts would not be renewed.
-Their exit story saw Floss and Neville deciding to move to another caravan park in another town.
+Their departure was publicised in the 29 October 1988 issue of TV Week.
+David Brown reported that their characters would be permanently "rested" from the serial.
+Brown wrote that Kennelly and Lloyd's departure was part of a "major cast reshuffle" ahead of the show's return in 1989.
+Floss and Neville's exit story saw them decide to move to another caravan park in another town.